alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/deployment.md

 The FVP is available publicly from the following page:
 [Arm Ecosystem FVP downloads](https://developer.arm.com/tools-and-software/open-source-software/arm-platforms-software/arm-ecosystem-fvps).

-Please ensure that you download the correct archive from the list under `Arm Corstone-300`.
+Please ensure that you download the correct archive from the list under Arm® *Corstone™-300*.
 You need the one which:

 - Emulates MPS3 board and *not* for MPS2 FPGA board,
 - Contains support for Arm® *Ethos™-U55*.